 That layering of rum styles is an ode to the original single rum that kicked off a tropical revolution—Jamaica’s J. Wray & Nephew.
-It was, by most accounts, used in the drink invented by Bergeron, the founder of the Trader Vic’s Tiki restaurant empire, which began in 1934 with one Emeryville, Calif., spot and now has locations everywhere from Munich to Manama, Bahrain.
+It was, by most accounts, used in the drink invented by Bergeron, the founder of the Trader Vic’s Tiki restaurant empire, which began in 1934 with one Oakland, Calif., spot and now has locations everywhere from Munich to Manama, Bahrain.

 Add to that the nutty sweetness of orgeat (an almond syrup most commonly found in French and Italian culinary culture), orange liqueur and lime, and suddenly there’s an exotic symphony of flavor afoot.

 “The Jamaican rum is super funky, and the Martinique rum is grassy and vegetal,” says Clarke.
 “Together, they make an interesting combo, and it’s a great intro for those who are new to Tiki.”

 But was Bergeron the true inventor of the marvelous Mai Tai, or was it Beach?
 Tiki historian Jeff “Beachbum” Berry, the owner of New Orleans’ ode to Tikidom, Latitude 29, unearthed a couple of plausible yet differing answers to that question, although it does appear that Bergeron’s version was his and his alone and the one that prevails today.